-It brought to the forefront the significance of capturing these moments for our couples and that we understand how important it’s to create memories, which will last a lifetime when people may not be around for ever.
+It brought to the forefront the significance of capturing these moments for our couples and that we understand how important it is to create memories, which will last a lifetime when people may not be around for ever.

-A few bits of advice to help your wedding photographers to capture these candid moments on your special day:
+A few bits of advice to help your wedding photographers capture candid moments with family members and special friends on your wedding day:

 - Have your parents, or grandparents get ready with you in this morning so your photographers/videographer can get some beautiful moments together when your hair and makeup look good.